 If your child has a dietary need, restriction or food allergy, please inform us so that we can work with our catering service to provide alternatives.

 You may prefer to send your child with a packed lunch.
-Children eat their packed lunch alongside those having a school meal in the dining hall.
 Drinking water is always available, but you may prefer to send them with their own drink.
 Fizzy drinks are not allowed.